Ride-The-Lightning/c-lightning-REST/README.md

 - listchannels (/v1/channel/listChannels) - `GET`: Get the list of channels open on the node
 - setchannelfee (/v1/channel/setChannelFee) - `POST`: Update the fee policy for a channel
 - close (/v1/channel/closeChannel) - `DEL`: Close channel
+- listforwards (/v1/channel/listForwards) - `GET`: Get the list of forwarded htlcs by the node
 ### Payments
 - pay (/v1/pay) - `POST`: Pay a bolt11 invoice
 - listpays (/v1/pay/listPays) - `GET`: List result of payment {bolt11}, or all